 If the existing roof’s shingle exposure matches the new shingles, the new shingles are sometimes “nested” onto the roof.
 Nesting is a technique where a roofing professional applies the top edge of the new shingle at the bottom edge of the old shingle.
 This will only work if the old and new shingles have the same exposure.

 Even when the new shingles have the same exposure as the old, it is good practice to remove the old shingles before beginning installation.
 Then, your new shingles will be applied to a smooth, even surface, which gives them the best chance to perform as designed.
 At any rate, the International Building Code limits the maximum number of shingle layers to two.
-Please check manufacturers’ installation instructions and warranty requirements to ensure that installing old shingles over new shingles are in accordance therewith.
+Please check manufacturers’ installation instructions and limited warranty requirements to ensure that installing old shingles over new shingles are in accordance therewith.